2026 FIFA World Cup Stadiums: All 16 Venues, Cities & Capacities

 StadiumCityCapacityMatchesNotable Game

-Canada will host World Cup matches for the first time.
-Two venues in Vancouver and Toronto will welcome fans and teams from around the world.
+Canada hosts men’s World Cup matches for the first time.
+Two venues in Vancouver and Toronto split 13 matches.

 BC Place – Vancouver, British Columbia